 sudo apt full-upgrade

-Then attempt the Vivaldi installation again.
-If the issue persists, check for held packages that might prevent the upgrade:
+Attempt the Vivaldi installation again.
+If the issue persists, check for held packages that may block the upgrade:

 apt-mark showhold